 A lot of the work will need to be done on your own.

 Teens complete one polished piece by the end of the 8-week program.
-Each participant chooses whether that will be a short story, the first chapter of a novel, a nonfiction article, poetry, or illustrations.
-Upon approval of the editor, each participant has one polished piece published in the TEENS Publish anthology (each person is limited to 3000 words or 12 pages).
+Each participant chooses whether that will be a short story, the first few chapters of a novel, or poems.
+Upon approval of the editor, each participant will have one polished piece published in the TEENS Publish anthology (each person is limited to 3000 words or 12 pages).
 After first publication, all rights revert to the authors.
-There is an author’s release party held in late September or early October.

 Each participant receives a free copy of the anthology, and a copy that can be checked out is added to the library collection at both Ringer and Mounce.
 There is an authors’ party in the fall when the teens will read samples of their work.
 The 2020 party was virtual, and the 2021 party might be virtual (to be determined closer to event date).

 Anthologies from each year are available to check out from the Young Adult (teen) Fiction section of the Ringer Library (College Station) and the Mounce Library (Bryan).
 Searching for Teens Publish in the library catalog will pull them up, and the call numbers all start with Y-F Teens.
 The 2015 title is The New Generation.
 The 2016 title is Words Were Spilt.
 The 2017 title is Chaotic Creativity.
 The 2018 title is An Overwhelming Surplus of Skittles.
 The 2019 title is Not Just Ink and Paper.
 The 2020 title is The Isolated Generation.